fabiand/enhancements/proposals/README.md

 ## Overview

+Proposals require

+1. an [issue](https://github.com/kubevirt/enhancements/issues) in order to generate a unique identifier and have a place to track the feature progress.
+2. a PR in order to discuss the proposals implementation
+3. A sponsoring SIG

-Allmost all EPs must go through SIGs.
+Allmost all EPs must go through SIGs, because a SIG

-A SIG

-* must to sponsor an EP
+* must sponsor an EP
-* must to approve it
+* must approve it
 * is responsible for coordination with related SIGs
 * will become the owner of the proposed feature once merged - including but not limited to any potential code, and services